 At Gallery Street, we do offer pricing breaks when we print multiple giclées of the same image.
 Please ask our associates for an estimate.

-For special pricing requests, please contact one of our associates
+For special pricing requests, please contact one of our associates.

 Yes, you can.
-But keep in mind that the quality and color taken from your camera will be less than from ours.
+But keep in mind that the quality and color of your camera will be less than ours.
 We cannot guarantee color accuracy unless we are printing from an original that we captured in our own controlled environment.
 The reason for this is that we need a profiled input source file with an accurate ICC color profile for that input device to match up with our precise output ICC color profile for our printers.
 If you shoot a piece of art yourself and you do not have a profiled input source, the resulting print will not match the original.
 It might be close, but not compared to our exacting level of preciseness.
 If you choose to send us your files, we will not work on them and go back and forth with revisions.
 We will open your files and print them as you have submitted them.
 So please make sure: to size your files for your desired output dimensions, the resolution is 100 dpi minimum and 300 dpi maximum, the color space is RGB, and you are sending us a TIFF, JPEG, PSD (Photoshop), EPS, BMP, GIF, Adobe Illustrator, Adobe Illustrator EPS, Targa, etc.

-We have standard turnaround times for most of our services.
+We have a standard turn around times for most of our services.
 For basic capture of paintings or originals, we ask for about 24 - 72 hours.
 For most print jobs, we need about 3-5 business days.
 It is very common your job will be done early.
 If so, we will always contact you to let you know.
 Large jobs will require longer turn around times.
 During busy seasons, turn around times may be extended.
 It's always best to ask when placing an order.

 We are happy to ship to your clients directly from our warehouse.
 We will pass on the shipping, handling, and packaging charges to you.
 We use FedEx and USPS.